Connecticut Avenue Securities (CAS) is the benchmark for U.S. mortgage credit.

 Through Connecticut Avenue Securities® (CAS), institutional investors can invest side-by-side with Fannie Mae in our geographically diverse credit book of business.
 The CAS program provides an opportunity to invest in a portion of the credit risk that Fannie Mae retains when we guarantee single-family mortgage-backed securities (MBS).

-Since our first CAS issuance in October 2013, Fannie Mae has built a robust market sector for mortgage credit.
+Since our first CAS issuance in 2013, Fannie Mae has developed the most liquid market for single-family mortgage credit risk.
 Our offering of industry-leading tools and capabilities have helped to build a broad and diverse investor base.
-To allow institutional investors to evaluate the CAS program, we provide:
+To allow institutional investors to evaluate the program, we provide:

-- an unprecedented amount of performance information in our historical research dataset
+- A vast amount of performance information in our historical research dataset

 - Transparency into our innovative tools and processes